osdat/jsdataframe/README.md

 data frame functionality in R and Python Pandas.
-Vector and data frame constructs are implemented to provide vectorized operations, summarization methods, subset selection/modification, sorting, grouped split-apply-combine operations, database-style joins, and more.
+Vector and data frame constructs are implemented to provide vectorized operations, summarization methods, subset selection/modification, sorting, grouped split-apply-combine operations, database-style joins, reshaping/pivoting, JSON serialization, and more.
 It is hoped that users of R and Python Pandas will find the concepts in jsdataframe quite familiar.